Chris Thile: 1981–2000: Early life and career

+Thile was born in Oceanside, California, in 1981, into a musical family.
+His father abandoned having been accepted into the New England Conservatory of Music in order to maintain a relationship with Thile's mother; Thile's father supported the family as a piano technician.
+Many family members on Thile's mother's side of the family were professional musicians, including multiple piano tutors, an aunt who was a long-time cellist with the Ottawa Symphony Orchestra, and a grandfather who was a composer and collegiate music professor.

-Thile was born in Oceanside, California, in 1981.
-His earliest memories of music are listening to Stan Getz's recording of "The Girl from Ipanema" before he even turned one year old.
+Thile's earliest memories of music are listening to Stan Getz's recording of "The Girl from Ipanema" before he even turned one year old.
 When he was two, his family started going to That Pizza Place, where he listened to John Moore's band Bluegrass Etc. When Thile was four, his family moved to Idyllwild, California.

 Thile began playing the mandolin at the age of five, taking occasional lessons from John Moore.
 At age eight, Thile's family and the Watkins family formed Nickel Creek.
 The band performed at many California bluegrass festivals, and as a result Chris had to be home-schooled.
 At age twelve, he won the mandolin championship at the Walnut Valley Festival in Winfield, Kansas.

+All three members of Nickel Creek grew up fundamentalist Christian, an upbringing that Thile describes as having "beautiful aspects" and also being "difficult for us."
+He reflected in 2025: "It can be hard to pursue a life of creativity if you're being taught that there is always a right and wrong way of doing things, and that your way is right and anyone who believes something else is wrong."

-That same year, 1993, Thile made a demo tape and sent it to the Sugar Hill and Rounder record labels.
+Also in 1993, Thile made a demo tape and sent it to the Sugar Hill and Rounder record labels.
 Both labels showed interest, but the Thiles went with Sugar Hill.
 The next year, Chris Thile released his first solo album, Leading Off, featuring mostly original compositions.

-In 1995, the Thile family moved to Murray, Kentucky, where Chris' father Scott Thile accepted a position at Murray State University as a musical instrument technician.
+In 1995, the Thile family moved to Murray, Kentucky, where Chris's father Scott Thile accepted a position at Murray State University as a musical instrument technician.
 In 1997, Chris released Stealing Second and Nickel Creek released Here to There.
 Chris went on to attend Murray State University for a few semesters, where he was a music major.
 In 2000, he went to Nashville to play mandolin on Dolly Parton's bluegrass/Appalachian folk album Little Sparrow.